shaotangyen/README-Generator/Develop/README.md

 ## Installation

 Do not need to install.
-Click [here](https://shaotangyen.github.io/weather-forecast/) to open it with a browser
+Click [here](https://shaotangyen.github.io/weather-forcast/) to open it with a browser

 <a name="usage"></a>

 ## Usage

-1. Use the **Search** function to search for a city<br>2.
-Use the history list to check out previous searches
+Use the **Search** function to search for a city; use the history list to check out previous searches

 <a name="contributing"></a>

 ## Contributing

-Feel free to distribute and share the app with your friends and family
+Feel free to distribute and share with your friends and family

 <a name="tests"></a>

 ## Tests

-Type "Sydney" as a test case to show the current weather and future weather of Sydney
+Type "Sydney" to check out the current weather and future weather of Sydney as a test case

 <a name="questions"></a>